 To increase the gloss and depth of the paint, you will want to glaze it.
 Apply some car glaze to your polishing rag and polish thoroughly over the exterior of your vehicle.
-Only once coat is needed for maximum results.
+Only one coat is needed for maximum results.

 Step 6: Sealant

-To protect your car from the elements, apply a sealant which will bond to your paint and provide protection for several months.
+To protect your car from the elements, apply a sealant.
+The sealant will bond to your paint and provide protection for several months.
 When applying the sealant, try and stretch it as thin as possible.
-You can use a an electric polisher like a random orbital polisher or do it by hand.
+You can use an electric polisher like a random orbital polisher or do it by hand.
 Dispense a small amount onto the center of the foam or pad and gently spread the sealant as thin and evenly as possible through the working area using circular motions.
 Allow each coat of sealant to cure and bond to the paint for at least an hour.